Krotera/hunters_and_rabbits/README.md

 **Linux:** Similarly, pick the `hr_linux` ZIP and launch the `hunters_and_rabbits` executable.

-To use the traditional way, download and extract the ZIP of this repo.
+To use the traditional way, first install Python and pip.
+Then, download and extract the ZIP of this repo.
 In the extracted directory, run

 `pip install .`